slviajero/tinybasic/README.md

 FRE takes a dummy argument and has the value of the rest of the core basic memory.

+PEEK access to memory works in a standard way.
+On an arduino, negative values of the argument access the EEPROM.

 Basic statements are PRINT, INPUT, LET, IF THEN, GOTO, FOR TO STEP - NEXT - BREAK, GOSUB - RETURN.

 PRINT is pretty standard, printed objects are concatenated without spaces.